 - 1. When a student with a professionally diagnosed need applies for enrollment, the family should disclose this to the school as part of the application process.
-The Director of Academic Programs will meet with the parents to define the student's needs and the school's ability to meet those needs.
+The Director of Student Success Programs will meet with the parents to define the student's needs and the school's ability to meet those needs.
 These needs must be identified with the assistance of documentation and recommendations provided by a qualified professional.
-If an IEP or 504 plan is in place, a copy of the plan should be provided to the school. - 2.
+If an IEP or 504 plan is in place, a copy of the plan should be provided to the school at the time of enrollment to ensure that we can meet the specific needs of the student. - 2.
 Classroom inclusion of a student with professionally diagnosed needs requires the cooperation of both the school and the parents, and the realization by both that circumstances and available resources may make such inclusion of a particular student impossible.
 "Inclusion" means including the student in a regular classroom and classroom activities according to a teacher's usual learning and classroom management expectations. - 3.
 An annual plan (SAP) should be developed, reviewed, and agreed upon by the school and parents at the beginning of each academic year.
 The SAP will set forth specific goals and expectations of the student and the responsibilities of the school and family.
-The plan will be based on the recommendations provided by a qualified professional to the family and the principal, the Director of Academic Programs, the Director of Student Services, the Intervention team, and the teacher.

-4. Special arrangements for homework, preferential seating, grading, promotion, and other identified exceptions, adjustments, or accommodations will be developed and described within the annual agreement.
+The plan will be based on the recommendations provided by a qualified professional to the family and the principal, the Director of Student Success Programs, the Director of Student Services, the Intervention team, and the teacher. - 4.
+Special arrangements for homework, preferential seating, grading, promotion, and other identified exceptions, adjustments, or accommodations will be developed and described within the annual agreement.